fastify/fluent-json-schema/docs/API.md

 ## required() ⇒ [<code>FluentSchema</code>](#FluentSchema)

-Required' has to be chained to a property:
+Required has to be chained to a property:
 Examples:

 - FluentSchema().prop('prop').required()